Radiotherapy is a treatment involving the use of high-energy radiation. It's commonly used to treat cancer.

 Intensity-modulated radiation therapy (IMRT) is an advanced type of radiation therapy used to treat cancer and noncancerous tumours.
 IMRT uses computer technology to manipulate multiple small radiation beams of varying intensities to precisely conform to the shape of a tumour.
 The radiation intensity of each beam is controlled, and the beam shape changes throughout each treatment.

-The goal of IMRT is to distribute the radiation dose to maximize the dose delivered to the tumour whilst avoiding or minimising exposure of healthy tissue to limit the side effects of treatment.
+The goal of IMRT is to distribute the radiation dose to maximize the dose delivered to the tumour while avoiding or minimising exposure of healthy tissue to limit the side effects of treatment.

 Image-guided radiation therapy (IGRT)

 Image-guided radiation therapy (IGRT) uses a variety of advanced imaging techniques throughout the course of radiotherapy to accurately identify, pinpoint and monitor your tumour for changes.
-IGRT allows your oncologist to modify the treatment beams during treatment and therefore increases the chances of the treatment being effective.
+IGRT allows your oncologist to modify the treatment beams during treatment, which increases the chances of the treatment being effective.

 Stereotactic radiosurgery (SRS)

-Stereotactic radiosurgery (SRS), sometimes known as Gamma Knife radiosurgery, is a highly precise radiation therapy can be used to treat tumours and other abnormalities in the brain.
+Stereotactic radiosurgery (SRS), sometimes known as Gamma Knife radiosurgery, is a highly precise radiation therapy used to treat tumours and other abnormalities in the brain.